voucherifyio/voucherify-openapi/docs/guides/development/data-synchronization.md

 #### Import orders

 The [import orders](ref:import-orders) endpoint is used to import only historical orders into Voucherify.
 For on-going synchronization, the [Create order](ref:create-order) and  [update order](ref:update-order) endpoints should be used.
+Importing orders in bulk does not trigger distributions or earning rules.

 <!-- ## Campaigns and vouchers -->